sds-edu/SDS-Kubernetes-Guide/README.md

 ![RandomServicePods](images/RandomServicePods.png)

-<sup>The image above shows the service randomly distributing requests to each pod when you run the command multiple times.</sup>
+<sup>Figure 1.6.2.1 The image above shows the service randomly distributing requests to each pod when you run the command multiple times.</sup>

 ### 1.6.3.
 Scale Down
 Scaling down in Kubernetes means reducing the number of pod replicas for a deployment or application.
 This is done to conserve resources when demand decreases.
 Kubernetes allows you to automatically adjust the number of instances, helping to optimize resource usage and improve efficiency while maintaining the desired level of performance.